 Excluding employees within Amtrak's OIG, 81% of Amtrak's labor force is covered by labor agreements.
 Under the Railway Labor Act, labor contracts never expire but are instead opened at agreed-upon times for mandatory bargaining.
 Although there are no timeframes for negotiations to be completed, it is almost certain there will be retroactive wage increases in the settlements, consistent with prior agreements.
-As of December 20, 2023, Amtrak had reached settlement agreements with 14 bargaining units, representing just over 70% of our unionized workforce.
-Negotiations and ratification votes continue with the remaining five bargaining units.
+As of December 12, 2024, Amtrak had reached settlement agreements with 18 bargaining units, representing over 99% of its unionized workforce.
+Negotiations continue with one bargaining unit and Amtrak has entered into mediation with one other bargaining unit.

-The Company has accrued \$34 million and \$16 million as of September 30, 2023 and 2022, respectively, within "Accrued expenses and other current liabilities" in the Consolidated Balance Sheet, which represents its best estimate for retroactive wage increases resulting from settlements of such agreements for services through that date.
+The Company has accrued \$54 million and \$34 million as of September 30, 2024 and 2023, respectively, within "Accrued expenses and other current liabilities" in the Consolidated Balance Sheets, which represents its best estimate for retroactive wage increases resulting from settlements of such agreements for services through that date.